legends2k/blog/content/post/ideating_acting.md

 It’s great to have a [beginner’s mind][]; while an expert’s busy explaining how _new_ is actually _old_, a beginner accepts _new_ as it is; works with it.
 However, it’s just plain reality that most of us don’t have a beginner’s mind and we’ve habits.
 How, then, do we effectively change them?
 Let’s see how the mind works at a coarse level to understand behaviours.

 [Neural pathway][]s are formed when you do a new _action_; bits of technique, from the new experience, is learnt.
 As you continue doing similar actions, the pathways become stronger and denser; more connections are made to other parts of your cortex.
-Once these pathways are quite established, it’s like a freeway to involuntary action.
+Once these pathways are quite established, it’s like a highway to involuntary action.
 Speaking while driving[^2], anyone?
 Yes, that’s _[muscle memory][]_.
 It’s not just committed to memory but is autonomous.
 And this isn’t a good thing when the pathway is abetting one to reach for another cigarette.

 > Your conscious brain acts ~~nice~~ prude when you think consciously, _but_ your subconscious, the final authority, isn’t as nice.